vin0010/Hotel-Automation-Controller/README.md

 than the specified maximum value
 - When the power consumption goes below the specified maximum value the ACs that were switched OFF previously must be switched ON

+Motion in sub corridors is input to the controller.
+Controller need to keep track and optimise the power consumption.
+Write a program that takes input values for Floors, Main corridors, Sub corridors and takes different external inputs for motion in sub corridors and for each input prints out the state of all the lights and ACs in the hotel.
+For simplicity, assume that the controller is operating at the night time.
+Sample input and output below.